aica-technology/api/docs/docs/getting-started/01-intro.md

 :::info

 There are some limitations with Docker on macOS compared to Docker on Ubuntu, which can affect advanced usage.
-For the best developer experience, use an Ubuntu 24.04 host machine.
+For the best developer experience, use a modern Ubuntu host machine (20.04 or higher) with Docker v19 or higher.

 ### Network sharing